epistoteles/dreamer-goal-conditioned/README.md

 sudo apt install libosmesa6-dev
 ```

-Maybe libosmesa6-dev could be included inside `conda-env.yml`, but I could not find a suitable channel for it.
+Maybe libosmesa6-dev could be included inside `conda-env.yml`, but I was not able to find a suitable channel for it.

 Train the agent using the specified logdir and robotics environment: